webpy/webpy.github.com/cookbook/where_dict.md

 ---
 layout: default
-title: Using dict as where clause
+title: Using a dictionary as where clause
 ---

-# Using dict as where clause
+# Using a dictionary as where clause

 Problem
 -------